gohsonghan98/gitbookclone/document/function/Flow/setTimeout/setTimeout.md

 ### Step

-1. Call the function "setTimeout"and set the             value forss timeout.
+1. Call the function "setTimeout"and set the             value for timeout.
    <br>
    timeout: 1000<br>